HNLMS Overijssel (D815): Dutch service history

 HNLMS Overijssel was one of eight Friesland-class destroyers and was built at the Wilton-Fijenoord in Schiedam.
 The ship was laid down on 15 October 1953 and was launched on 8 August 1955.
 Overijssel was put into service on 4 October 1957.

 On 1 July 1958 Overijssel departed from Den Helder to Dutch New Guinea.
 It reached Sorong on 7 August 1958 via the Suez Canal and Singapore.
 In November 1959 the ship returned to Den Helder.

 In 1962 Overijssel again served in Dutch New Guinea.
 After the signing of the New York Agreement, Overijssel sailed the Sorong-Biak route several times and again to remove troops from the army.

 On 14 November 1962 the ship left Biak as the last Dutch navy ship to leave Dutch New Guinea (Biak), returning to the Netherlands via the Suez Canal.

 On 8 June 1977 Overijssel, with the frigate Tromp, the replenishment ship Poolster and destroyer Groningen, visited Leningrad.
 This was the first Dutch squadron to visit Leningrad in twenty one years.

 Overijssel was guardship for the 1979 Fastnet race, the last of five races of the Admiral's Cup.
 When severe weather hit the race on 13 and 14 August, the ship participated in rescue operations, both acting as a communications relay and directly rescuing the crews of yachts that had sunk or were in distress.
 Overijssel rescued survivors from three yachts as well as recovering several dead bodies.

+In March 1980 Overijssel provided help after the collapse of the oil platform Alexander L. Kielland near the coast of Norway.

 8 February 1982 the ship together with the frigates Tromp, Callenburgh, Van Speijk, Piet Hein and the replenishment ship Zuiderkruis departed from Den Helder for a trip to the USA to show the flag and for 200 years diplomatic relations.
 The ships returned to Den Helder on 19 May 1982.

 On 11 June 1982 the vessel was decommissioned and sold to the Peruvian Navy.